bitzlato/devdax/README.md

 ## Ports:

-* 8080 - running ambasador (gateway).
-It is routing requests to other services according to routing table in ambassador-config/mapping-peatio.yaml
+* 8080 - ambasador (gateway) listens the port and proxies requests to other parts of infra.
+  Proxying is performed according to routes specified in `ambassador-config/mapping-peatio.yaml`
-* Other ports you can find in ambassador-config/mapping-peatio.yaml
+* Please check the rest of the ports in `ambassador-config/mapping-peatio.yaml`

 ## Common tasks: